gmdsi/GMDSI_notebooks/docs/part2/freyberg_glm_2.md

 The current tutorial continues where the "freyberg glm part1" notebook left off.
 The "freyberg intro to model" and "freyberg pstfrom pest setup" provide details on the model and PEST dataset.
 The "freyberg glm 1" notebooks introduced changes to the PEST setup that are relevant to the current tutorial.
 You do not need to know the details of all these noteboks to follow along with general points of the current tutorial - but it helps!

-In this tutorial we will add the final tweaks to a PEST dataset and then calibrate our model using PEST++GLM.
-Much like PEST, PEST++GLM undertakes highly parameterized inversion.
+In this tutorial we will add the final tweaks to a PEST dataset and then calibrate our model using PESTPP-GLM.
+Much like PEST, PESTPP-GLM undertakes highly parameterized inversion.
 However, it streamlines alot of the user-input process.
 It also automates FOSM and FOSM-based Monte Carlo uncertainty analyses.
 This drastically reduces requirements for user input, making workflows easier to implement.
 However, it also increases the number of moving pieces that a user must be familiar with (no free lunch!).

-Here we will discuss some PEST++GLM specific options and their implications, calibrate the model and then explore outputs - all using a programatic interface.
+Here we will discuss some PESTPP-GLM specific options and their implications, calibrate the model and then explore outputs - all using a programatic interface.

 ### Admin